vsc-eco/docs/src/content/docs/04_Feeless In-Protocol Transactions.md

 While the RC model offers a gasless experience, it’s important to note:

 - **High-frequency usage** may lead to temporary RC exhaustion.
 This does not incur a fee but delays further transactions until RCs recharge.
-- **Applications must manage HP effectively**, either by maintaining reserves or using delegation to support active users.
+- **Applications must manage HBD effectively**, either by maintaining reserves or using delegation to support active users.
 - **Stake-backed access** supports sustainability and reduces abuse, aligning incentives with network health.

 ---